NathanDuran/MRDA-Corpus/README.md

 The mrda_to_text.py script processes all dialogues into a plain text format.
 Individual dialogues are saved into directories corresponding to the set they belong to (train, test, etc).
 All utterances in a particular set are also saved to a text file.

-The mrda_utilities.py script contains various helper functions for loading/saving and processing the data, including a function for processing each dialogue.
+The mrda_utilities.py script contains various helper functions for loading/saving the data.

+The process_transcript.py includes functions for processing each dialogue.

 The mrda_metadata.py generates various metadata from the processed dialogues and saves them as a dictionary to a pickle file.
 The words, labels and frequencies are also saved as plain text files in the /metadata directory.